Your browser is unsupported

 Our neonatal intensive care unit consists of 55 beds, which includes intensive care, intermediate care, and observation areas.
 While rotating through the NICU residents become experienced with resuscitation of both premature and term infants.
 Under the guidance of our neonatal attendings and fellows, they manage the care for premature infants with their associated complications as well as full-term infants with a spectrum of genetic syndromes.

 Residents provide overnight coverage during their rotations on NICU, PICU, and Wards.
-The NICU and Wards teams are comprised of one senior resident and one intern, while one senior resident covers the PICU.
+The Wards teams is comprised of one senior resident and one intern, while one senior resident covers the PICU and NICU.
 The overnight teams conduct night rounds for each of their patients–speaking with families and consulting with their nursing staff or attending as necessary for patient care.
 Residents use an inpatient night curriculum to facilitate their education of core inpatient pediatric topics while working at night.

 Each resident spends 1-2 months in the Newborn Nursery.
 During this rotation, they attend deliveries requiring pediatric support and learn the fundamentals of evaluation and resuscitation in the immediate post-partum period.
 Residents work closely with our general pediatricians to master the well newborn exam and learn to discuss routine newborn care with new mothers.
 Interns attend Newborn Clinic during their Y blocks, providing excellent continuity for families from the nursery to the Child and Youth Center at UI Health as they transition home.